 By John Matheny and Emily Collet —

 Uses for Batteries with Solar PV Systems

-A grid-tied battery system can provide two primary functions: Energy Arbitrage (self consumption) and Emergency Backup.
+A grid-tied battery system can provide two primary functions: Emergency Backup Power and Energy Arbitrage (self consumption).
 Some batteries can be programmed to do a combination of functions.
 Reading this article will help provide some background information: https://solarworksca.com/net-energy-metering-nem-solar-homes-solar-works-sonoma-county/

 In this mode, the primary function of the batteries is to reduce net usage during times of day when imported energy is costly.
 Assuming the batteries are charged from the previous day, they help reduce the amount of energy imported from the grid during the portions of the day when energy is most expensive (and in the highest demand).
 Once the sun comes up, a grid-tied solar system charges the batteries first, then power is allocated to home loads and any excess energy is exported to the grid.
 This helps make the grid more stable by decoupling demand from production.
 Here’s why: Batteries store energy when the grid-tied solar system is producing and discharge energy when there is higher electricity use, usually in the evening.
 Whether this is cost effective or not is dependent on a lot of factors, the main one being when energy is used.
 This is one of the reasons that supplying Solar Works with hourly interval usage data is so important in ensuring we can design the best system for you.